Middle East latest: 1 killed and 4 wounded in stabbing attack in Haifa, Israeli officials say

-A 70-year-old was killed and four other people were wounded in a stabbing attack Monday in the northern Israeli city of Haifa.
+A man in his 60s was killed and four other people were wounded in a stabbing attack Monday in the northern Israeli city of Haifa, police said.
 Israeli authorities said the assailant was killed.

-The attack took place in a bus station, Israeli police said.
-It was not immediately clear who killed the attacker, whose identity was not immediately known.

-Earlier, Eli Bin, head of emergency rescue service Magen David Adom, had told Israeli media that four people were wounded in the stabbing attack and another was critically wounded by gunfire.
+Police said they were treating the stabbing, which took place in a central transit hub, as a militant attack.
+A security guard and a civilian killed the attacker, who police said was an Arab citizen of Israel who had recently returned to Israel after some time abroad.

+The attack took place as regional tensions are high surrounding the fate of the ceasefire in Gaza.
+The militant group Hamas praised the attack but stopped short of claiming responsibility for it.

 Here's the latest:

+The Egyptian plan would not remove the population from Gaza.
+It designates three zones within Gaza to relocate Palestinians during an initial six-month period.
+The zones will be equipped with mobile houses and shelters, with humanitarian aid streaming in.

+The proposal also includes the establishment of an interim Palestinian administration that is not aligned with either Hamas or the Palestinian Authority, to run the strip and oversee the reconstruction efforts until a revamped PA, which administers parts of the occupied West Bank, takes over.

-Israeli Prime Minister Benjamin Netanyahu apologized on Monday to a freed Israeli hostage for taking so long to secure his release.
+Israeli Prime Minister Benjamin Netanyahu apologized to a freed Israeli hostage for taking so long to secure his release, his office said Monday.

-According to a statement from Netanyahu’s office, the Israeli leader told Eli Sharabi, who was released last month as part of a ceasefire deal with Hamas: “I am sorry that it took us so long.
+According to a statement from Netanyahu’s office, the Israeli leader told Eli Sharabi, who was released last month as part of a ceasefire with Hamas: “I am sorry that it took us so long.
 We fought hard to get you out.”
+They spoke Sunday.

 A gaunt looking Sharabi was released after 16 months in captivity to discover that his wife and two teenage daughters were killed in Hamas’ Oct.
 7, 2023 attack.